mosdef-hub/nanoparticle_optimization/README.md

 # Installation

-After cloning the git repository, install using:
+After cloning the git repository, install by running
 ```
 pip install -e .
 ```
+from the root directory.

 # Tutorials